Single Serve Edible Cookie Dough

 Instructions

-• Add the milk/water and vanilla extract.
+• Add the 1 tablespoon water or milk and 1/8 teaspoon vanilla extract.

-• Mix in the salt and flour.
+• Mix in the pinch of fine salt and 3 tablespoons flour*.

 • If you've tried this recipe, come back and let us know how it was in the comments or ratings.